 Annual staff training is aimed to ensure all members of staff are aware of key categories of abuse and the possible signs and symptoms in a range of contexts (see appendices 3-6).
 The training reinforces the message that safeguarding incidents can take place in and out of school and highlights the attitude of 'it could happen here'.
-It is particularly important that staff remain vigilant when communicating with students during periods of isolation or whole school closure as a result of Covid-19.
-Procedures are clearly outlined for staff to follow:
+It is particularly important that staff remain vigilant when communicating with students during periods of remote learning.
+There are many reasons why children may not feel ready to talk about their experiences with an adult.
+However, in such cases, staff should remain professionally curious, continue to build positive relationships, and monitor and support students they suspect may wish to share information at some stage.
+Staff should share concerns with the DSL if they 'suspect' a child is at risk even if the child is yet to disclose specific information.
+Staff should not attempt to investigate any concerns themselves in such circumstances.

+Procedures are clearly outlined for staff to follow if a student does disclose safeguarding information: